Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

 \subsubsection{Fine-tuning}

-We also evaluate the effectiveness of aligning LLMs to the bias detection task through \emph{fine-tuning}.
+We also evaluate \emph{fine-tuning} LLMs for bias detection.
 The task is framed as \emph{multi-label prediction} over the nine demographic axes.
 We solve it through sequence classification by attaching nine classifier nodes to a pre-trained LLM: to the [CLS] token for encoder-only models and to the final output token for decoder-only models.

-Because detection must perform reliably \emph{across all demographic axes}, our evaluation framework also explores the effectiveness of \emph{data reweighting}~\cite{kamiran2012data} to address imbalances.
+Because detection must perform reliably \emph{across all demographic axes} despite imbalances that exist across demographics in existing datasets, our evaluation framework also explores the effectiveness of \emph{data reweighting}~\cite{kamiran2012data} to address imbalances.
 Let $N$ denote the number of samples and $\mathcal{M}_\phi$ the model.
 For a given instance $i$, its labels $Y_i$ form a binary vector of length nine, where $Y_i^m=1$ if the demographic axis $m$ is targeted and $0$ otherwise.
 The weighted loss is defined as:

 where $\alpha_m$ balances across demographic axes, and $w_i$ compensates for binary imbalances regarding biased and unbiased instances.
 All weights are derived from training data statistics.

 \textbf{Models.} For encoder models, we consider RoBERTa~\cite{liu2019roberta} and DeBERTa~\cite{he2020deberta} and for decoder-only models we consider GPT-2~\cite{radford2019language}.
 For each model, we consider various parameter scales where, across models, the parameters range from 125M to 1.5B.